back

 What Are Debt Collectors and Collection Agencies?

-Paying healthcare bills on time isn’t always easy.
-But it’s crucial so that you can avoid the bill being sent to debt collectors.
+Paying a medical bill on time isn’t always easy.
+But it’s crucial so that you can avoid the medical bill being sent to debt collectors.
 The terms “debt collector” and “collection agency” are interchangeable, and they both describe a company that purchases debt and then pursues the consumer to collect the money they owe.

-A collection agency will usually pay the hospital bill or other debt from the facility for less than what the consumer owes.
-Once this happens, they own that debt.
+Debt collectors or collection agencies will usually pay the hospital bill or other debt from the facility for less than what the consumer owes.
+Once this happens, the debt collectors own that debt.
 So now they’ll start reaching out to you instead of the medical provider.

 So instead of avoiding the collection agency, it’s wiser to work with them to settle the amount.
 Since they pay less for the debt than what you owe, they may be willing to entirely get rid of the debt for much less than the total amount.

-3. For whatever reason, you fail to pay the bill by the due date.
+Step 3If you fail to pay the bill by the due date, the medical facility considers it past due.

 How Does An Unpaid Medical Bill Affect My Credit Report?

 Credit reports are essentially lists of your financial accounts and behaviors.
-They’re maintained by companies called credit bureaus.
-These credit bureaus track your financial habits and compile them into documents called credit reports.
+They’re maintained by companies called credit bureaus or credit reporting agencies.
+These credit reporting agencies track your financial habits and compile them into documents called credit reports.

 It’s vital to keep track of credit reports.
 The credit bureaus are required to make credit reports available to consumers.
 So make sure you check yours periodically to confirm that everything on it is accurate.